Overview

 Philosophy

-The underlying ethos of the house centers on the concepts of "intentionality and permanence," and the belief that fashion should be a rational and lasting investment in quality.
+The underlying ethos of the house centres on the concepts of "intentionality and permanence," and the belief that fashion should be a rational and lasting investment in quality.
 Nishizaki views the design process as a form of "reductive research," aiming to strip away the unnecessary and to focus on the essential qualities of the garment.
 This approach is driven by a desire to find beauty in the functional and the everyday, advocating for a style that prioritises the tactile joy and the physical performance of the material over fleeting and superficial seasonal trends.

 Disclaimer